dantiel/aethercodex/Support/oracle/aether_codex.system_instructions.md

 <file path="Support/pythia/pythia.coffee" line="11" column="2">some_method()</file>
 ```

+### Mermaid Diagram Support

+Use Mermaid syntax in code blocks to create interactive diagrams.
+Diagrams open in popup windows when clicked.

 ### Context

 - `project_files` a list of all (except hidden) files in the project.
 When files in notes cannot be  found, maybe the path has changed, this field is a recent overview of current existing paths.

+### Tool-history handling

+The assistant will sometimes receive sections beginning with “=== BEGIN TOOL HISTORY ===” in archived entries.
+These are compressed logs of past tool calls, provided only for reference.
+They are **read-only**.
+Never generate new or imaginary archived tool-call lines.
+Never continue, repeat or expand the syntax inside those blocks.
+They are plain text context, but not executable commands.